-If a student on financial aid warning fails to make SAP at the end of the semester (or payment period), and if the student is not academically suspended, the student loses Title IV aid the following semester unless thy appeal (see Financial Aid Appeal Process below) to be placed on financial aid probation.
+If a student on financial aid warning fails to make SAP at the end of the semester (or payment period), and if the student is not academically suspended, the student loses Title IV aid the following semester unless they appeal (see Financial Aid Appeal Process below) to be placed on financial aid probation, or, to receive an individual academic plan.
+An individual academic plan could be established to assist a student who cannot meet SAP in one semester.
+Progress in the plan will be evaluated at the end of each payment period.
+Failure to meet the terms of the academic plan will result in a loss of Title IV aid until SAP is re-established.
 A student on financial aid probation may receive Title IV funds for one payment period.
 At that point, the student must meet SAP or the requirements of an established individual academic plan in order to maintain Title IV eligibility.